Updated November 25, 2025

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to ___(get into the scene in front of me)).
+But I have to ignore anyway (if I want to get my decision (true response) out there ___(get into the scene in front of me)).

 mechanically matching my action-image of how I would take part in the fun -on this try/in the next moment – with actually doing it.